AND HEARTS SEMICOLON

 Derek frowned and checked the time.
 It was only six, and he and Penelope usually stopped texting each other around nine.

 He thought about how long it had taken her to get back to him after he'd recommended going to the pool, so he figured she was busy or something.

 Maybe her brother blew up the fridge this time.

 He bit his bottom lip to keep from smiling and flipped his phone closed, then tossed it on the bed.

 After a few minutes of staring at the ceiling, he realized he didn't know what to do.
-His parents had gone out for a walk, probably wouldn't be back for hours, and his sister was… well, he didn't know where his sister was.
-Probably in the gym, as she had been all afternoon, the psycho.
+His parents had gone out for a walk with Desiree and probably wouldn't be back for hours, and Sarah was… well, he didn't know where she'd gone off to.
+Probably in the gym, the freak.

 For the past few day's he'd primarily spent his evenings (and afternoons) texting Penelope, and now that she wasn't available he had no idea what to with himself.
 He'd already talked to Emily and Elle, had already traded texts with Ashley and Jody, and as much as he loved them, he really wasn't in the mood to chat with any of them again.
 He doubted any of them wanted to talk to him right now, either.

 He sighed and glanced at the clock again.
 6:05.

 Christ, was he bored.
 He leaned over and grabbed the remote from the bedside table and switched on the TV.
 He spent a good ten minutes flicking through the channels, pausing every so often when he landed on something he thought he'd get into but never did, before he eventually just shut the entire thing off.